-The goals for Youth Rules Adaptations are to modify the game to make it ~~both~~ safer, ~~and~~ more fun, and ~~more~~ developmentally appropriate for various age groups. ~~These adaptations should be used with those goals in mind, rather than for strategic purposes.~~ The current age categories are a general approximation of development levels, and are also in part based on factors such as school levels and the breakdown of current age groups participating in the sport. ~~These will continue to bear likely to become more refined in the future.~~
+The goals for Youth Rules Adaptations are to modify the game to make it safer, more fun, and more developmentally appropriate for various age groups.
+These adaptations should be used with those goals in mind, rather than for strategic purposes.
+The current age categories are a general approximation of development levels, and are also in part based on factors such as school levels and the breakdown of current age groups participating in the sport.
+These will continue to be refined in the future.